The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Tip: Book an Ola (India’s Uber) or an Auto rickshaw to any of the gates to begin your old city tour.

-Heritage Walk: Open vadodarabyfoot.com in your phone, follow the recommendation route that is accompanied by English audio.
+Heritage Walk: Open vadodarabyfoot.com in your phone, follow the recommended route that is accompanied by English audio.

 Follow Me

-I began my tour from Mandvi Gate , which is not a gate but rather a pavilion.
-On my visit, the gate served the purpose of a prayer place.
-A statue of gods on the pooja mandir “prayer cupboard,” devotees circled, waiting for a chance to pray.
-Mandvi Market is a place for traditional leather footwear, that you find in Bandra, Mumbai, at a cheaper price.
+I began my tour from Mandvi Gate, which is not a gate but rather a pavilion.
+During my visit, the gate served the purpose of a prayer place.
+A statue of gods on the pooja mandir, “prayer cupboard,” devotees circled, waiting for a chance to pray.
+Mandvi Market is a place for traditional leather footwear that you find in Bandra, Mumbai, at a lower price.

-It is said that the Jama Masjid used to host Asia’s biggest Quran, written by saint Mohammed Ghauz in the 18th century, but it has been transferred to Darul Uloom Seminary.
-The Masjid is tucked in the roll of shops in an alley that could easily be missed, yet decorative Islamic carving on the entrance gate might make you look twice back.
+It is said that the Jama Masjid used to host Asia’s biggest Quran, written by the saint Mohammed Ghauz in the 18th century, but it has been transferred to Darul Uloom Seminary.
+The Masjid is tucked in the row of shops in an alley that could easily be missed, yet the decorative Islamic carving on the entrance gate might make you look twice.

 Khanderao Market

 If you are tired, take an auto-rickshaw to the market.
-The market was completed in 1906, the ground floor is for vegetable and fruit markets, located in the courtyard.
-You can walk to the courtyard, and look at the structure of the market.
+The market was completed in 1906, and the ground floor is for vegetable and fruit markets, located in the courtyard.
+You can walk to the courtyard and look at the structure of the market.

 Snacks